ttu/ruuvitag-sensor/README.md

 ##### Data Formats

 Example data has data from 4 sensors with different firmwares.
-* 1st is Data Format 2 so identifier is None as sensor doesn't broadcast any identifier data
+* 1st is Data Format 2 (URL) so identifier is None as sensor doesn't broadcast any identifier data
-* 2nd is Data Format 4 and it has an identifier character
+* 2nd is Data Format 4 (URL) and it has an identifier character
-* 3rd is Data Format 3
+* 3rd is Data Format 3 (RAW)
-* 4th is Data Format 5
+* 4th is Data Format 5 (RAW v2)

 ```python
 {